 Make your way to MacRitchie Nature Trail & Reservoir Park for the chance to spend some quality time outdoors and get your head above the trees via the park’s Treetop Walk, a 250-meter, aerial free-standing suspension bridge spanning the two highest points within MacRitchie and rising up to 25 meters above the forest floor.
 Hike along the reservoir to the Treetop Walk for a bird’s eye view of the forest canopy and its inhabitants.
 Entrance to the park and Treetop walk is free.

 Singapore’s Sentosa Island is home to many paid attractions, but you can take advantage of the island’s beaches without having to reach into your pocket.
 The three beaches on Sentosa include Siloso, Palawan, and Tanjong, and they each offer something different.
 Siloso is the busiest beach with a bulk of bars, restaurants, and attractions.
 Tanjong Beach is a quiet beach conducive to couples or anyone wanting to stretch out on the sand in peace, and Palawan is a family-friendly beach perfect for kids and also where you’ll find a suspension bridge linking beach-goers to the Southernmost Point of Continental Asia.
 Walk (or take the travelators) along Sentosa Boardwalk and then you can take free transportation within Sentosa to your beach of choice.

 Stroll the Marina Sands Boardwalk

-Singapore’s iconic skyline is beautiful.
+Singapore’s iconic skyline is beautiful and definitely Instagram-worthy.
 One of the best spots to view it is from the Marina Bay Sands Boardwalk.
 If you make your way there at 8 and 9 p.m. you can check out Spectra, the free outdoor light and water show set to an orchestral soundtrack put on by Marina Bay Sands.